×

 Adobe Audition has a built in spectrum analyser and noise reduction software, which can be useful for tidying up VO projects

 Adobe Audition has a built-in spectrum analyser and noise reduction software, which can help tidy up VO projects.
-I have never used Adobe Audition.
-However, I have known many video editors and voice-over talents who swear by it.
+We’ve never used Adobe Audition.
+However, we have known many video editors and voice-over talents who swear by it.

 Adobe Audition is quite expensive and exclusively works on a subscription basis, so it is only worth getting if you are serious about voice-over jobs.
 However, you are getting a lot of bang for your buck.